 Festival Trophy Handicap Chase

-A Grade 3 event, the Festival Trophy Handicap Chase is open to horses aged five and over.
+A Premier Handicap event, the Festival Trophy Handicap Chase is open to horses aged five and over.
 A handicap event, it is run over three miles and one furlong and there are 20 fences to be jumped during its running.
 One of the opening day races for the Festival, it was originally known as the National Hunt Handicap Chase but it has taken on several different titles because of the various sponsors it has enjoyed since the 1980s.

 Winners of the Festival Trophy Handicap Chase will often go on to be competitive in the Grand National, though usually 12 months later rather than in the same season.
 The likes of West Tip, Team Spirit, Royal Tan, Rough Quest and Seagram have all won both races, for example.
 Team Spirit won it in 1963 under the traineeship of Fulke Walwyn, who won the race on another three occasions during his training career.